Avanade/emtech-stretch-labs/control-agent/text-to-speech/README.md

-To install this loval chatbot functionality simply move the contents of this folder onto the stretch, and run
+To install this local chatbot functionality simply move the contents of this folder onto the stretch, and run

 `python3 speech-detection`